-Additional performances of the concerto will be given by Schwarz next spring in Maryland with the Annapolis Symphony (Apr 13–14This event has passed), in Michigan with the Jackson Symphony (May 12This event has passed), and in Florida with the Jacksonville Symphony (May 18–20This event has passed).
+Additional performances of the concerto will be given by Schwarz next spring in Maryland with the Annapolis Symphony (Apr 13–14These events have passed), in Michigan with the Jackson Symphony (May 12This event has passed), and in Florida with the Jacksonville Symphony (May 18–20These events have passed).

 Premieres (Oct 1, 2017)